LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning: Introduction

 \section{Introduction}

-Large language models like ChatGPT excel in tasks such as writing documents, generating complex code, answering questions, and conducting human-like conversations~\citep{ouyang2022instructgpt}.
-With LLMs being increasingly applied in diverse task domains, domain-specific fine-tuning has emerged as a key strategy to enhance their downstream capabilities~\citep{raffel2020t5, Chowdhery2022PaLMSL, rozière2023code, openai2023gpt4}.
-Nevertheless, these methods are notably expensive, introducing major obstacles in developing large-scale models.
-Aiming to reduce the cost, Parameter-Efficient Fine-Tuning (PEFT) techniques, like adapter weights~\citep{houlsby2019peft}, prompt weights~\citep{li2021prefix}, and LoRA~\citep{hu2022lora} have been proposed to minimize the number of trainable parameters.
-Among them, LoRA is one of the most widely adopted PEFT techniques, due to its nice property of allowing the adaptor to be merged back to the base model parameters.
+Large language models (LLMs) like ChatGPT excel in tasks such as writing documents, generating complex code, answering questions, and conducting human-like conversations~\citep{ouyang2022instructgpt}.
+With LLMs being increasingly applied in diverse task domains, domain-specific fine-tuning has emerged as a critical strategy to enhance their downstream capabilities~\citep{raffel2020t5, Chowdhery2022PaLMSL, rozière2023code, openai2023gpt4}.
+Nevertheless, these methods are typically time-intensive and consume substantial computational resources, posing significant challenges to the development of large-scale models.
+For example, continual pre-training typically requires several weeks even with multiple 80 GB GPUs.
+To reduce costs, Parameter-Efficient Fine-Tuning (PEFT) techniques have been proposed to minimize the number of trainable parameters.
+These techniques include adapter weights~\citep{houlsby2019peft}, prompt weights~\citep{li2021prefix}, and LoRA~\citep{hu2022lora}.
+Among these, LoRA stands out as one of the most widely adopted due to its unique ability to merge the adaptor back into the base model parameters, significantly enhancing efficiency.
 However, LoRA's superior performance in fine-tuning tasks has yet to reach a point that universally surpasses full parameter fine-tuning in all settings~\citep{ding2022delta,dettmers2023qlora}.
 In particular, it has been observed that LoRA tends to falter on large-scale datasets during continual pre-training~\citep{lialin2023relora}, which raises doubts about the effectiveness of LoRA under those circumstances.

-We attribute this to the much fewer trainable parameters of LoRA compared to the base model, which limits the representation power of LoRA training.
+We attribute this to LoRA's much fewer trainable parameters compared to the base model, which limits the representation power of LoRA training.